-Dipl.
-Asian Bodywork Therapy
+Diplomate Asian Bodywork Therapy

-Shelley Kelley Sullivan earned a B.S. in Pharmacy from Massachusetts College of Pharmacy in Boston, MA and a Masters degree in Acupuncture from the New England School of Acupuncture (NESA) in Newton, MA .
-She had the honor to have studied under Dr. James Tin Yao So, the “Father of American Acupuncture” and founder of NESA, the oldest college of Oriental Medicine in the United States.
+Shelley received her Masters degree in Acupuncture from the New England School of Acupuncture (NESA) in Newton, MA and had the honor to have studied under Dr. James Tin Yau So, “Father of American Acupuncture” and founder of NESA, the oldest college of Oriental Medicine in the United States.

-In 1998, following years of study in Asian body work therapies including Sotai, Medical Qigong, Shiatsu, Reiki, Shinkiko, Tong Ren, and Tui Na, she was recognized as a Diplomate of Asian Bodywork Therapy by the National Certification Commission in Asian Bodywork in Washington, DC.
-In 2000, Shelley co-founded “Bittersweet Botanicals“, a small company that creates natural herbal products using only the finest ingredients and essential oils.
-In 2005, she co-founded Yogapuncturetm, a workshop-based program that combines Yoga & Acupuncture to produce a profound synergy.
-Yogapuncturetm elicits an enhanced state of relaxation, encouraging the body to heal and restore itself.
+In 1998, following years of study in Asian body work therapies including Sotai, Medical Qigong, Shiatsu, Acupressure, Reiki, Shinkiko, Tong Ren, and Tui Na, she was recognized as a Diplomate of Asian Bodywork Therapy by the National Certification Commission in Asian Bodywork in Washington, DC.
+In 2000 Shelley co-founded Bittersweet Botanicals, an herbal apothecary that crafts natural herbal products.
+In 2001, she worked as a Staff Acupuncturist at Dr.Glenn Rothfeld's Center for Integrative Medicine in Plymouth, MA.
+In 2005 she co-founded Yogapuncture, a workshop-based program that combines Yoga & Acupuncture to produce a profound synergy.
+Yogapuncture elicits an enhanced state of relaxation, encouraging the body to heal and restore itself.
 In 2000 & 2006, Shelley won awards at the International Herbal Symposium held at Wheaton College in Norton, MA for Best Herbal Formulation & Most Creative Herbal Formulation.
-In 2004 & 2005, she was certified as a Licensed Pharmacist to administer smallpox & influenza vaccines.
-In 2010 , Shelley was certified with “Acupuncturists without Borders” to practice in the field following traumatic events in the community and around the world.
-In 2011, she was appointed by the Board of Medicine in the Commonwealth of Massachusetts to serve as a member on the Committee on Acupuncture and in 2013 employed per diem as a Research Acupuncturist at the Massachusetts General Hospital in Boston at the Center for Translational Pain Research.
+From 2006-2009 she was appointed by the Boston College Mother's Guild to serve as Co-Vice President, Co-President and Co-President Advisor.